sebastian-colomar/protech/upgrade/oc-adm/docs/01-ocp.md

 1.2.
 Obtain the pull secret file with Red Hat credentials from Red Hat OpenShift cluster manager and save as pull-secret.json:
    - https://console.redhat.com/openshift/install/pull-secret

 1.3.
+Set the required environment variables:

+   WARNING
-Set the required environment variables (the `RELEASE` variable for the version you want to mirror should already be exported):
+   > The `RELEASE` variable for the version you want to mirror should already be exported)

    ```
    export ARCH_CATALOG=amd64
    export ARCH_RELEASE=x86_64